dherath/dherath.github.io/research.md

 + **`Adversarial machine learning`** that focuses on the robustness for AI in cybersecurity
 + **`Interpretable machine learning`** that focuses on interpreting and understanding AI in cybersecurity

-During my PhD, I have developed a method that explains malware classification made by **graph neural networks**, designed a real-time adversarial evasion attack using **deep reinforcement learning** that can be used to evaluate the robustness for deep learning based anomaly detection from distributed system logs, and also in developing a model with real-time **anomaly detection** capability for scientific workflows.
+During my PhD, I have developed a method that explains malware classification made by **graph neural networks**, designed a real-time adversarial evasion attack using **deep reinforcement learning** that can be used to evaluate the robustness for deep learning based anomaly detection from distributed system logs, and also developed a model with real-time **anomaly detection** capability for scientific workflows.
 I have also worked on research projects which utilize **`Ethereum-Blockchain`** for building secure, distributed systems.

 In terms of past research experience, before my PhD-I have worked on research projects spanning the areas of wireless communications and robotics.
 During which, I gained experience in Markovian modeling, Optimizations, Deep Learning and Robotic simulations.
 As of August 2020 I am also a member of the [International Research Council (IRC) in Sri Lanka](https://medium.com/@SustainableEduF/meet-sri-lankan-researcher-jerome-dinal-herath-dd4a2614e9da).